The Four Vs: Key Benefits of Using an M&A Advisor When Selling Your Business

 Velocity That’s Right for You

 Velocity that’s right for you.
 Owners often get caught up in the momentum.
 They may be recruited by a big player moving fast.
 However, getting the best deal typically requires patience, thoroughness, and perspective.
-M&A Advisors can help you proceed at the speed that’s right for you.
+An M&A Advisor can help you proceed at the speed that’s right for you.
 When clients come to me with an offer in hand, they rarely end up sticking with that deal.
 Having an advisor who can provide a broad perspective and negotiate on your behalf is crucial to make the most of a one-time opportunity to sell your business.

 These are just some of the benefits of owners using an independent M&A advisor when considering mergers and acquisitions, particularly one that avoids conflicts in M&A advisory by not working for or accepting fees or gratuities from buyers.